Regent's Park

-Regent's Park (officially The Regent's Park) is one of the Royal Parks of London.
+The Regent's Park is one of the Royal Parks of London.
 It occupies 410 acre in north-west Inner London, administratively split between the City of Westminster and the Borough of Camden (and historically between Marylebone and Saint Pancras parishes).
 In addition to its large central parkland and ornamental lake, it contains various structures and organizations both public and private, generally on its periphery, including Regent's University and London Zoo.

 What is now Regent's Park came into possession of the Crown upon the dissolution of the monasteries in the 1500s, and was used for hunting and tenant farming.
 In the 1810s, the Prince Regent proposed turning it into a pleasure garden.
 The park was designed by John Nash and James and Decimus Burton.
-Its construction was financed privately by James Burton after the Crown Estate rescinded its pledge to do so, and included development on the periphery of townhouses and expensive terrace dwellings.
+Its construction was financed privately by James Burton after the Crown Estate rescinded its pledge to do so, and included development on the periphery of aristocratic townhouses and expensive terrace dwellings.
 The park is Grade I listed on the Register of Historic Parks and Gardens.